 Nearly 90% of all the volcanic rock on the planet is basalt.
 The high concentration of iron in basalt also gives it its black color, as iron absorbs a lot of light.

-Visitors are advised to keep safe distance, about 100 feet away from the shoreline of the black sand beaches.
+Visitors are advised to keep safe distance, about 100 feet (30 meters) away from the shoreline.
 Some waves occasionally crash which are much bigger than the other waves.
-These are known as sneaker waves, and they can reach much farther up the shore than you would expect.
+These are known as sneaker waves or “Chinese takeaway” (true story reported by an Icelander), and they can reach much farther up the shore than you would expect.

 There is no land between the Arctic and Iceland, meaning that waves have miles and miles of buildup before they finally crash.
 Visitors are also advised to never face away from the ocean, so that you can always keep an eye on the water.

-⚠️Always mind the weather!
+⚠️Always mind the weather⚠️

 When the weather gets bad, the black sand beaches get even worse.
 Violent winds can kick up the black sand, pelting you and stinging your skin.
 The waves get more violent with bad weather as well.
-If the weather takes a turn for the worse, it’s probably best to not go down to the beach that day.
+If the weather takes a turn for the worse, it is probably best to not go down to the beach that day.

-Beyond this, make sure to wear appropriate clothing, especially if you’re going in the winter.
+Beyond this, make sure to wear appropriate clothing, especially if you are going in the winter.
 It can get very cold and wet, which is a bad combination, so be sure to have waterproof shoes and socks.
 Windburn may also occur, so having a good windbreaker can do wonders for protecting yourself from the harsh winds.